wesovilabs/beyond/README.md

 ## Goals

-- Provide a handy tool that takes advantage of AOP to help us to build better code.
+- Provide a handy tool that helps us to build reusable aspects.
+- AOP based in AST modifications
+- A mechanism to build golang applications under AOP paradigm.

 # Getting Started